arcanous/fb-messenger-bot/README.md

 Follow the guide at [Facebook Messenger Platform - Getting Started](https://developers.facebook.com/docs/messenger-platform/quickstart).
 You should have a Facebook page and App set up before continuing.

 Set up web access to your appication.
-HTTPS is preferd.
-If don't have personal preference, [Heroku](https://www.heroku.com/) is well suited for quick deployment, development and experimentation.
+HTTPS is prefered.
+If you don't have a personal preference, [Heroku](https://www.heroku.com/) is well suited for quick deployment, development and experimentation.

 Enter your app https address followed by ```/webhook``` in ![setup](https://scontent-amt2-1.xx.fbcdn.net/t39.2178-6/12057143_211110782612505_894181129_n.png)

+Subscribe to messages and messaging_postbacks at least.
 Then whatever you set as Verify Token change it accordingly in server.js
 ```
 //server.js